openAgile/CommitStream.Web/doc/deployment.md

 Other types are:

-* On Demand V1 + Cloud CS + On Premise VCS
+* On Demand V1 + Cloud CS + On Premise VCS (specfically, Subversion)
 * On Premise V1 + Cloud CS + Cloud VCS
 * On Premise V1 + Cloud CS + On Premise VCS
-* On Demand V1 + On Premise CS + On Premise VCS
 * On Premise V1 + On Premise CS + On Premise VCS
 * On Premise V1 + On Premise CS + Cloud VCS
+* On Demand V1 + On Premise CS + On Premise VCS
 * On Demand V1 + On Premise CS + Cloud VCS

 With proper design, all of these could work, but we should select one for first implementation, and think through the implications for the others such that we do not box ourselves into a corner while implementing the first.

+# Release CommitStream Features

+If we separate the idea of release from deployment, then release is about revealing CommitStream features to customers while deployment is about getting code changes into production.
+This means the concerns for release are different from deployment.
+For example, we want to reveal CommitStream to specific early access customers but we want to make code deployment simple (not have a different deployment process for those early access customers).
+Abstractly, we need a "feature flag" that can be enabled for on-demand instances to reveal the CommitStream capabilities.
+Conversely, for the majority of customers who do not have the feature flag enabled, we need to make sure there is virtually no production or user impact, such as tell-tale UI elements or performance degredation.

-# Toggling CommitStream integration for a VersionOne instance
+## Toggling CommitStream integration for a VersionOne instance

 **Note:** that there is a similar project, https://github.com/versionone/remote-features, which could possibly be used for part of what we need to do, but I don't think handles the server-side poll to an independent service as described below.